AlexanderFabisch/gmr/paper/paper.md

 it from a Bayesian GMM of scikit-learn.
 The prediction process for regression is not available in scikit-learn and, thus, will be provided by gmr.

+Note that while sklearn's the function GaussianMixture.predict exists, it does not perform regression.
+This function computes the index of the Gaussian for which the inputs have the highest probability.
+Furthermore, multi-modal regression often requires a more complicated interface to extract not just the mean but also individual Gaussians or sample from the predicted distribution.

 The library gmr provides a simple interface and several useful features to deal with multimodal regression, mixtures of Gaussians, and multivariate Gaussian distributions: